 - Information about impounded and lost animals, including suggestions on who to contact if their animal becomes lost and what information may be required - The Pound Release Fees - 'Pound Pet of the Week'.
-This is also published in 'The Courier' and on Council's Facebook page.
+This is also published in 'The Courier'.

 Moira Shire Council currently undertakes the following compliance activities: